-In addition, the regulation requires vehicle manufacturers to supply additional documentation in order to ensure that a vehicle is equipped with an ESC system that meets the definition of "ESC System."
-For example, vehicle manufacturers must submit, upon request, ESC system technical documentation as to when understeer intervention is appropriate for a given vehicle (e.g., information such as a system diagram that identifies all ESC components, a written explanation describing the ESC system operations, and a discussion of the pertinent inputs to the vehicle computer or calculations within the computer and how its algorithm uses that information and controls ESC system hardware to limit vehicle understeer).
+142. In addition, the regulation requires vehicle manufacturers to supply additional documentation in order to ensure that a vehicle is equipped with an ESC system that meets the definition of "ESC System."
+For example, vehicle manufacturers must submit, upon request, ESC system technical documentation as to when understeer intervention is appropriate for a given vehicle (e.g., information such as a system diagram that identifies all ESC components, a written explanation describing the ESC system's basic operational characteristics, a logic diagram supporting the explanation of system operations, and a discussion of the pertinent inputs to the vehicle computer or calculations within the computer and how its algorithm uses that information and controls ESC system hardware to limit vehicle understeer).